2003scape/rscsundae/doc/features.md

 ### Known engine bugs

-* Can get stuck in combat.
-Probably due to lack of pathing check in player_init_combat.
 * Chatting between 110 and 204 clients is currently not possible.
 * When using a bar on an anvil that's some distance away, the script can hang for a few seconds